 The business rates retention scheme introduced in 2013/14 has resulted in continued uncertainty in relation to funding estimates.
-A significant rating appeal in respect of the MOD properties at Catterick Garrison was settled by the Valuation Office during 2014/15 and this has had a significant impact on the Council's Collection Fund.
-Whilst the surplus of funding in this area looks healthy, this is a temporary position as a result of the accounting arrangements relating to the Collection Fund.
-The Council joined the North Yorkshire Business Rates Pool with effect from 1 April 2014 which enabled a sharing of increased and decreased business rates across the pool.
-Whilst the MOD appeal settlement did reduce the pool surplus considerably, it was still beneficial for all authorities to be part of the pool.
+A significant rating appeal in respect of the MOD properties at Catterick Garrison was settled by the Valuation Office during 2014/15 and this had a significant impact on the Council's Collection Fund at the time.
+The Council joined the North Yorkshire Business Rates Pool with effect from 1 April 2014 which enabled a sharing of increased and decreased business rates across the pool, which is beneficial for all the authorities in the pool.
+The plans to localise business rates and the 2017 revaluation also add uncertainty

 The spending, financing and surplus figures reported above are also not the same as those reported in the Comprehensive Income & Expenditure Statement.
-This is because of a number of accounting transactions that are required, under International Financial Reporting Standards, to be reflected in the Comprehensive Income & Expenditure Statement but which have no impact on funding or the level of Council Tax required.
-A brief reconciliation of the two sets of figures is as follows:-
+This is because of a number of accounting transactions that are required, under International Financial Reporting Standards, to be reflected in the Comprehensive Income & Expenditure Statement but have no impact on funding or the level of Council Tax required.
+The Expenditure and funding Analysis documents these changes.